worming004/starting-k8s/readme.md

 From now, after a few times, the kubernetes cluster is ready to use !

 > From now, if you want to **stop** the tutorial to not pay anymore for a small cluster, you can run `az aks stop -g trining -n default-cluster`.
-You will be able to restart later with `az aks start -g trining -n default-cluster`
+You will be able to restart later with `az aks start -g training -n default-cluster`
 > If you are finish with this tutorial and do not plan to come back, you can **delete** it with `az aks delete -g training -n default-cluster`

 ## next tutorial